High Park Residential Rehabilitation Programme

 Once we’ve reviewed the reports and if you meet the admission criteria and agree to maintain weekly contact with the staff at High Park, you will be moved to our ‘ready for admission’ waiting list.
 The time you spend on this waiting list depends on bed availability and the amount of people on the waiting list ahead of you when you apply.
 Some people will access the service within a matter of weeks while others could have to wait several months.
-We would keep you informed of progress and expected time frame n weekly basis on your weekly check in.
+We would keep you informed of progress and the expected time frame on a weekly basis.

 Is there any support while I am waiting for a place?

 High Park runs a weekly pre-entry group for those who wish to avail of it.
 We encourage anyone on our waiting list to continue linking in with existing services where appropriate.

 What are the Admission Criteria?